D-o-d-o-x/fancy_rl/README.md

    ppo.train()
    ```

-   For environments, you can pass any gymnasium environment ID as a string, a function returning a gymnasium environment, or an already instantiated gymnasium environment.
+   For environments, you can pass any [gymnasium](https://gymnasium.farama.org/) or [Fancy Gym](https://alrhub.github.io/fancy_gym/) environment ID as a string, a function returning a gymnasium environment, or an already instantiated gymnasium environment.
 Future plans include supporting other torchrl environments.
    Check 'example/example.py' for a more complete usage example.

 2. **Additional Modules for TRPL**: Designed to integrate with torchrl's primitives-first approach, these modules are ideal for building custom algorithms with precise trust region projections.